Configuration spaces of disks in a strip, twisted algebras, persistence, and other stories: Cohomology ring

 \subsection{Cup product structure}

 The cup product structure of $H^*(\config(n,w))$ is complicated, with many indecomposables as well as many nontrivial products.
 We start with some simple observations.
 First, the cohomology algebra of $H^*(\config(n))$ is well-understood: it is generated by 1-dimensional classes.
 A good description is given by Sinha \cite{Sinha}.
 Secondly, the pullback of $H^*(\config(n))$ to $H^*(\config(n,w))$ along the inclusion map is a subalgebra and contains all classes of degree less than $w-1$.
-That means that all additional $(w-1)$-dimensional classes are indecomposable.
-These are the classes corresponding to critical cells which have one leader--follower pair with $w+1$ total elements and in which all other blocks are singletons.
+That means that all classes in $H^{w-1}(\config(n,w))$ which are not pullbacks from $H^{w-1}(\config(n))$ are indecomposable.
+These include the basis elements corresponding to critical cells which have one leader--follower pair with $w+1$ total elements and in which all other blocks are singletons.

 In higher degrees, the story is more complicated.
 Recall that our basic cocycles are carved out using three kinds of relations: coincidence between the $x$-coordinates of two disks, vertical ordering of elements within a block and horizontal ordering between blocks.
 When we take a cup product, the coincidences from both factors accumulate; see Table \ref{table:products} for some examples.
 Likewise, when two blocks are ordered in a product, the ordering must be ``inherited'' from one of the factors.
 If many pairs of blocks are ordered, this may force the cohomology class to be indecomposable.